Aenarion7/LABS/Gorgeous Docker Networking/README.md

 # Docker Network Types

 Docker offers several built-in network drivers that allow for various methods of communication between containers and between containers and the external world.
-Below is a brief overview of each:
+Below is a brief overview of each.

 ## Bridge